-That Council/Committee:
+That Committee:

-2.1 Notes the content of the report and the updated Strategic Risk Register and associated risk management action plan, as attached at Appendix A
+- 2.1 Approves the updated Risk Management Policy and Strategy 2022-2025 as attached in Appendix A. - 2.2 Notes the content of the report and the updated Strategic Risk Register and associated risk management action plan, as attached at Appendix B.